Basic Station Protocol

 With a CUPS server and the CUPS protocol, update and configuration management is already significantly simplified.
 The Basic Station is implemented on the gateway, which includes the CUPS protocol and the LNS protocol.
-The gateway with Basic Station connects to the CUPS server and configures itself using the CUPS protocol.
-Then the protocol requests and performs updates on a regular basis.
-For example, on the LNS server or an extra server, the station2pkfwd package is integrated, which acts as an interface between the Basic Station LNS protocol and the LNS server.
+The gateway with Basic Station establishes a connection to the CUPS server and configures itself using the CUPS protocol.
+The protocol then regularly requests and carries out updates.
+On the LNS server or an extra server, for example, the station2pkfwd package is integrated, which acts as an interface between the Basic Station LNS protocol and the LNS server.

 station2pkfwd package integrated on an intermediate server:

-If the Basic Station LNS protocol is implemented on the LNS server as an interface, data packets can thus also be transported without the detour via the station2pkfwd converter, thus clearing the way for a future plug'n & play of LoRaWAN!
+If the Basic Station LNS protocol is implemented as an interface on the LNS server, data packets can thus also be transported without the diversions via the station2pkfwd converter, thus clearing the way for a future plug'n'play of LoRaWAN!

 Why is the Basic Station available and what are its advantages?

-The Basic Station is an implementation for LoRaWAN gateways with a centralized update and configuration management.
-Without this, gateways have to be installed "by foot" and it usually takes an expert to do it.
-With the Basic Station a big step towards plug'n'play solutions for LoRaWAN has been done.
-The next step is the implementation of the Basic Station LNS protocol via connector on the LNS servers.
+The Basic Station is an implementation for LoRaWAN gateways with centralised update and configuration management.
+Without this, gateways have to be installed "by foot" and it usually takes an expert to do this.
+With the Basic Station, a big step has now been taken towards plug'n'play solutions for LoRaWAN.
+The next step is the implementation of the Basic Station LNS protocol via Connector on the LNS servers.